 In a large mixing bowl mix together the cake mix, eggs, coconut oil, lemon juice, lemon zest, vanilla extract and poppyseeds.

-Pour the batter into the prepared cake pan and transfer to the oven to bake for 25-30 minutes until the center is set and a toothpick inserted into the middle comes out clean.
+Pour the batter into the prepared cake pan and put in the oven to bake for 25-30 minutes until the center is set and a toothpick inserted into the middle comes out clean.
 Transfer the cake to a cooling rack.

 While the cake is cooling make the icing by beating together the cream cheese, butter and vanilla til light and fluffy.
-Slowly incorporate the Swerve Confectioner’s.
+Slowly add the Swerve Confectioner’s.

-Ice the cake with an offset spatula and store in the refrigerator til ready to serve.
+Ice the cake and store in the refrigerator til ready to serve.
 Remove from refrigerator about 20 minutes before serving.

 6 Tablespoons butter, room temp, cut into Tablespoons